-His GSIS pension took care of his medication and hospitalization bills, but there were still unpaid debts.
+His GSIS pension couldn't take care of all his medication and hospitalization bills, and there were still unpaid debts.
 The family had little money left in bank when he died.

-Benefits from an insurance policy would’ve helped with Trining’s financial obligations.
+Benefits from an insurance policy would’ve helped with Trinidad’s financial obligations.
 She knew this because she worked for an insurance company before she got married.